amanda-reed/DATA146/project1.md

 #### Using the data frame you created by importing the gapminder.tsv data set, determine which country at what point in time had the lowest life expectancy.
 Conduct a cursory level investigation as to why this was the case and provide a brief explanation in support of your explanation.

 The country with the lowest life expectancy in the data frame was Rwanda in 1992, which had a life expectancy of 23.599.
 To find this data, I found the index of the minimum life expectancy in the data and then used that index to find all information about that particular observation.
-This is due to an increasingly violent civil war in Rwanda which escalated into a genocide in the 1990s.
+This extremely low life expectancy is due to an increasingly violent civil war in Rwanda which escalated into a genocide in the 1990s.

 #### Using the data frame you created by importing the gapminder.tsv data set, multiply the variable pop by the variable gdpPercap and assign the results to a newly created variable.
 Then subset and order from highest to lowest the results for Germany, France, Italy and Spain in 2007.
 Create a table that illustrates your results (you are welcome to either create a table in markdown or plot/save in PyCharm and upload the image).
 Stretch goal: which of the four European countries exhibited the most significant increase in total gross domestic product during the previous 5-year period (to 2007)?